neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 behav:
 ```

-To see more information on what information should be
-put at each section, see the [metadata keys](metadata-keys) section.

 In this case, these entries apply to every dataset in the project.
 Therefore,
-we can place this metadata file at the top-level of the project:
+this metadata file is placed at the top-level of the project:

 ```
 └── my_project/